 National Interest Waiver

 You must establish that the national interest would not be served if you were required to obtain a labor certification for the proposed employment.
 You failed to submit any evidence to establish that the national interest would be affected if you were required to go through the labor certification process.
 Please submit evidence to establish that your past record justifies projections of further benefit to the nation.
 The evidence on record fails to show that you have influenced the field by acquiring the necessary knowledge or exceptional skills.

-You must establish, in some capacity, your ability to serve that national interest to substantially greater extent than the majority of others in the field.
+You must establish, in some capacity, your ability to serve that national interest to substantially greater extent than the others in the field.
 For example, you may submit copies of your patents and copyrights; grant proposals; peer reviewed articles; performance evaluations for the last five to ten years; work that has been evaluated in independent journals; and awards for work in the field.
 Any awards for work in the field must be accompanied by a statement form the institution that granted the award, commenting on the number of awards given, the frequency of the awards, the criteria for granting the award, and the number of individuals eligible to compete for the award.

 You must submit the requested information before the deadline.
 Failure to do so may result in the denial of your petition.
 Please note the required deadline for providing a response to this Request For Evidence (RFE).
 The deadline reflects the maximum period for responding to this RFE.
 However, since many immigration benefits are time sensitive, you are encouraged to response to this request as early as possible, but no later than the date provided on the request.

 |More Articles about Request For Evidence (RFE) Response Process|